skirtles-code/vue-vnode-utils/docs/api.md

 If the callback returns `null` or `undefined`, the current node will be left in its current position in the VNode tree.
 If the callback returns a single VNode, it will replace the original VNode in the tree.
 If the callback returns an array, all the VNodes in the array will be used to replace the current node.
 The current VNode can be included in the returned array, allowing for nodes to be added around the current node.
 An empty array can be used to remove the current VNode.

-A new array will be returned and the passed array and its contents should be left unmodified.
+The passed array and its contents will be left unmodified.
 Any fragment nodes will be cloned as required to avoid mutating the input nodes.
 The returned array may contain some of the same nodes of the input array, as nodes are not cloned in cases where it can be avoided.
+If no changes are required then the original array may be returned.

 ### See also